dinbabia/todolist-php/README.md

 How to use:
 1. After cloning to your machine, go to the main folder ('todolist-php'), then run the code below in the terminal.
    * composer dump-autoload
-   * //This will activate the composer and start to build your project.
+   * //This will activate the composer and make a folder named 'vendor' in your main folder.
 2. Go to 'mysql_creds.json' in the main folder and input your credentials for your MySql.
 3. You're all good to go.
 Just go to your terminal inside your main folder of this repo and run the code below:
    * php -S localhost:8000